 This is the most detailed component of your sales planning process and will highlight:

-- Sales methodology: The different approaches and methods you will use
+- Methodology: The different approaches and methods you will use

-- Sales tools: The tactics and tools you will use to optimize the sales process.
+- Sales Tools: You will use tactics and tools to optimize the sales process.

 Sales stages consist of these steps typically: